On this page:

 • First, an offshore wind farm can only be built in areas approved by the Australian Government.
 These areas are called declared areas.
 In Victoria, areas of the Bass Strait off Gippsland, and of the Southern Ocean off western Victoria have been declared for offshore wind.

 • After an area is declared suitable for offshore wind, developers can apply for a feasibility licence.
-This licence gives them permission to investigate their proposed project in more detail.
-The feasibility licence applications for the Gippsland region are closed and pending a decision from the Australian Government.
-Applications for feasibility licences in the Southern Ocean are open and close on 2 July 2024.
+This gives them permission to investigate their proposed project in more detail.

-• commercial licence is the next licence a developer will need.
+• A commercial licence is the final licence a developer will need.
 This gives them permission to build the farm – it is only given to developers who have completed all the steps and approvals needed for their feasibility licence.

 Pre-feasibility activity

-Even before an area is officially declared suitable for offshore wind, a developer will often start earlier investigations in possible offshore wind areas.
+Even before an area is officially declared suitable for offshore wind, the Australian Government conducts preliminary assessments of an area's wind speeds, ocean depths and access to an existing onshore electricity grid.
+It also consults with Australian and Victorian Government agencies, industry, stakeholders and the community.
+Developers, too, will often start earlier investigations in possible offshore wind areas.
 This is called pre-feasibility activity and can include:

 • consulting with the community to understand their concerns or opportunities